Laboratory Training 1

 The presence of these shortcomings limits the use in ordinary calculations.
 This type should only be used if efficiency is less important than accuracy.

-consists of an "unscaled" arbitrary-precision integer (unscaledValue
+The internal representation of BigDecimal consists of an "unscaled" arbitrary-precision integer (unscaledValue)

-.
+and a 32-bit integer scale.
 If the scale is zero or positive, the scale is the number of digits

 to the right of the decimal point.
 If the scale is negative, the unscaled value of the number is multiplied by ten

-.
-Therefore, the value of the number represented is unscaledValue × 10 -scale
+to the power of -scale .
+Therefore, the value of the number represented is unscaledValue × 10 -scale.

 to get and set the value of the scale, respectively.
-The unscaledValue()
+The unscaledValue() method allows you to get an

 unscaled value.

-.
-You can create an object from an integer and a double
+There are several ways to create an object of type BigDecimal.
+You can create an object from an integer and a double number:

 BigDecimal fromInt =new BigDecimal(1295); BigDecimal fromDouble =new BigDecimal(1.27);

-To ensure better accuracy, the object should be created from a string, not from a number of type double
+To ensure better accuracy, the object should be created from a string, not from a number of type double:

 BigDecimal fromDouble =new BigDecimal(1.27); System.out.println(fromDouble);// 1.270000000000000017763568394002504646778106689453125 BigDecimal fromString =new BigDecimal("1.27"); System.out.println(fromString);// 1.27

-The inaccuracy occurs when a number from a user-defined decimal representation is converted to a binary (double
+The inaccuracy occurs when a number from a user-defined decimal representation is converted to a binary (double)

 and then vice versa.

-class is associated with the BigDecimal
+The java.math.MathContext class is associated with the BigDecimal class.
+It encapsulates

 the rules for performing arithmetic operations, in particular, precision and rounding rules are defined in the